ameysjagadale/ddemo/README.md

 # ddemo
-this demo for git and github c
+this demo for git and github c.